Jaba248/OU-Project/docs/PROJECT_LOG.md

 -- Add gunicorn to requirements.txt
 -- Create a base Readme.md file
 -- Adjust subtle texts
+-- Create a test log
+-- Create a docs folder and move project log and test_log inside the docs folder, to keep actual project application files seperate from files related to documenting the journey
 -- Test Docker integration

 -- Test Host installation